topydo/topydo/README.md

                                             window size.
 This function was
                                             added to the standard library in
                                             Python 3.3 and so is only
-                                            required in older version of
+                                            required in older versions of
                                             Python.

 ### Optional dependencies